Tanzania, Africa Day 0.5

 The smartest food thing they do at the Acacia Lodge is their Picnic packing buffet.
 It allowed guests to create their own lunch packs to take on Safari.
 The lunch packs had been fantastic at all the camps and lodges.
 But we often found it was too much food, or we were given items that we were not keen on.
-With the buffet we could pack a lighter lunch and avoid wasting food or over eating.
+With the buffet, we could pack a lighter lunch and avoid wasting food or overeating.
 We had our pick and Godfrey escorted us to Lucas who was waiting for us.

 Lucas was not staying at the lodge as he had at the other places.
-It was a shame, because we enjoyed our meals and conversations with him.
+It was a shame because we enjoyed our meals and conversations with him.
 The night before he had told us “don’t be late, I charge $20 per minute for waiting.”
 We knew Lucas was joking, but Anthony promised him we would be early and therefore he could pay us.
-Sure enough we were two minutes early and Anthony quipped “that’s 40 bucks Lucas.”
+Sure enough, we were two minutes early and Anthony quipped “that’s 40 bucks, Lucas.”
 They both laughed and exchanged compliments on their freshly shaven heads.
 It felt less like customer and guide relationship and more like friends on an adventure.
 All formality was gone and we could not have been happier about the situation.

 We were excited the day had arrived.
-We were about to fulfill a dream and visit Ngorongoro Crater.
+We were about to fulfil a dream and visit Ngorongoro Crater.
 Ngorongoro was given its name by the Maasai pastoralist who were inspired by the sound a cowbell makes (Ngoro Ngoro).

 The crater is the world’s largest inactive, intact, unfilled volcanic caldera.
 It is 260 km2 in area and 610m deep from rim to crater floor.
 It is estimated the volcano would have towered 4500-5800m high before its eruption and collapse.
 That height would have made it as tall or taller than Kilimanjaro the highest peak in Africa.
 In 2013 the crater was voted one of the 7 natural wonders in Africa.
-As we pulled up to the edge of the rim and the entire crater came into view, it was easy to see why, our hearts too were filled with wonder.
+As we pulled up to the edge of the rim and the entire crater came into view, it was easy to see why our hearts too were filled with wonder.

 All the resident animals live in the crater year round.
 With such diverse habitat the crater caters to all their needs.
 It makes for some well fed healthy wildebeest and therefore lions.